MumflrFumperdink/olcPGEMac/README.md

 ![Image3](https://i.imgur.com/ku48xJZ.jpg)

-And that's it!
+That's it!
 You can go to main.cpp in the folder on the left to start coding.
 Build it first to make sure it works!

-### Command Line Usage
+### Using the Command Line

 Simply go inside the OneLoneCoder folder - there's a makefile.
 Use it in the terminal by typing this: